 On rare occasions, an animal may react to an implanted microchip, as with any foreign material introduced into the body, with an inflammatory response.
 These along with any evidence of infection or other pathology should be reported as adverse events.

 There are a very small number of reports of paralysis resulting from implantation into the spinal cord.
 Although these relate to problems with implantation technique rather than a problem with the microchip, these should also be reported.
 There have also been a very small number of cancers reported around the site of microchip implantation.
-Although these may or may not be related to the implantation of the microchip (c.f. feline injection site sarcomas) these should still be reported so that the VMD is able to collect accurate data on the incidence of these types of reaction.
+Although these may or may not be related to the implantation of the microchip (c.f. feline injection site sarcomas) these should still be reported so that Defra is able to collect accurate data on the incidence of these types of reaction.

 Microchip Migration